alexanderkevin/Blockchain-Tutorial/README.md

 composer-playground
 ```

-Now you can import the sample business network by navigating through the GUI
+Now you can import the sample business network by navigating through the GUI.

+To generate the REST server, see the [Generate Rest Server Section](##generate-rest-server)

 When you are finish exploring your installation, don't forget to turn of your fabric network by going into your fabric-dev-servers folder then run these script
 ```